MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 Fabric users can also create shortcuts to Dataverse.
 From the create shortcuts UX, users can select Dataverse, supply their environment URL, and browse the available tables.
 This experience allows users to selectively choose which tables to bring into Fabric rather than bringing in all tables.

 > [!NOTE]
 > Dataverse tables must first be available in the Dataverse Managed Lake before they are visible in the Fabric create shortcuts UX.
-If your tables are not visible from Fabric, use the View in Fabric feature from the PowerApps maker portal.
+If your tables are not visible from Fabric, use the **Link to Microsoft Fabric** feature from the PowerApps maker portal.

 #### Authorization